 Spain expects to embark on an ambitious expansion of recharge stations for electric and hybrid vehicles in the coming weeks, following imminent approval of reforms to the regulatory framework in the transport sector, according to government and private-sector leaders attending a Bloomberg-sponsored “Future of Energy” summit in London this week.
+Many of these vehicles contain things like video telematics, which allows the driver to see if there are any issues with the vehicle and therefore, can help to improve safety (visit this page to find out more).
+Along with this, the production of more charging stations encourages drivers to invest in electric car technology, which is better for the environment.

 Spanish Energy Secretary José Domínguez Abascal told reporters during the London summit that Spain’s new Socialist government is finalizing reforms making it easier for companies to set up recharge stations that “will be published within weeks and applied immediately thereafter”.
 According to Abascal, the government will maintain current subsidies of the price of electric vehicles to consumers to encourage the electric car market, while rolling out an “electric mobility” program as part of the government’s overall commitment to renewable energy consumption.